-These leg gaiters are hardcore and will keep your lower legs warm in any weather!
-We highly recommend getting a pair of these, no matter whether you’re a beginner or a more advanced snowshoer.
+These leg gaiters are hardcore and will keep your lower legs dry and warm in any weather!
+We highly recommend getting a pair, no matter whether you’re a beginner or a more advanced snowshoer.

 They’re crafted in a three-layer design, made from waterproof Gore-Tex material to keep you as dry as possible in all conditions.

-A Velcro side-closure and buckle top closure make it easy to get on and off.
+A Velcro side-closure and buckle top closure make it easy to get the gaiter on and off.
 An instep strap and instep-adjustment buckle get the fit right and keep the gaiter in place.